hbc/NGS-Data-Analysis-long-course/sessionIV/lessons/02_sleuth.md

 >```
 >***An ordered factor will not give interpretable output, so do not order the factor using the factor() function, use relevel() >instead.***

-### Test significant differences between conditions using the Wald test
+### Step 3: Test significant differences between conditions using the Wald test

 ![sleuth](../img/sleuth_workflow3.png)